awsdocs/amazon-ec2-user-guide/doc_source/creating-an-ami-ebs.md

 1. Launch an instance from your new AMI\.

-   For more information, see [Launch an instance using the Launch Instance Wizard](launching-instance.md)\.
+   For more information, see [Launch an instance using the old launch instance wizard](launching-instance.md)\.

    The new running instance contains all of the customizations that you applied in the previous steps\.